 But if all these things give you a headache?
 If you want it taken care of for you?
-If you want hands-on consulting and optimizing, or even just the bare minimum to give you a significant speed boost?
+Then we’re going to be a great fit.

-A this point, there are four options for you to tackle (and finally fix) your maintenance and performance problems:
+At this point, there are four options for you to choose from that tackle (and finally fix) your maintenance and performance problems:

 - Figure it out yourself and be totally boss.